Skip to Main Content

 6. Review your financial aid letter

-After receiving your FAFSA, any schools you’ve applied and are accepted to will send you a financial aid award letter.
+After receiving your FAFSA, any schools you’ve applied to and are accepted to will send you a financial aid award letter.
 Make sure to review the letter thoroughly so you know how much financial aid you’re eligible to receive.

 The letter typically includes your total cost of attendance, Expected Family Contribution (EFC), and the loans and other aid you qualify for.
-Your net cost will be the total cost of attendance, minus whatever gift aid you qualify for.
+Your net cost will be the total cost of attendance minus whatever gift aid you qualify for.

 7. Talk to your financial aid office and accept your financial aid offer